sjvermeu/sjvermeu.github.io/content/2021/06/an-it-services-overview.md

 To start off with my overview, I had a need to structure the hundreds of technology services that I want to keep an eye on in a way that I can quickly find it back, as well as present to other stakeholders what infrastructure services are about.
-This structure currently looks like in the figure mentioned below.
+This structure, while not perfect, currently looks like in the figure below.
+Occasionally, I move one or more service groups left or right, but the main intention is just to have a structure available.

 ![Overview of the IT services]({static}/images/202106/it_service_overview.png)